janniemann/prepro/README.md

 just to show the power of lua, example 3 combines the preprocessor with the data description example from pil, found here: https://www.lua.org/pil/10.1.html example 4 shows how to include files or call the preprocessor from inside a file. example 5 shows how to change the symbol introducing a line of code from the default "#" to "~", in order to preprocess markdown which uses "#" a lot.

+Can read scripts from stdin, if filename is -.

+    cat example1 | ./prepro -

 ## License